machawk1/log/_posts/2024-05-29-cci-research-showcase.md

 "Never miss an opportunity to present your research."
 </blockquote>

 I was advised of this (by <a href="https://x.com/phonedude_mln">@phonedude_mln</a>) while a PhD student.
-On May 28, 2024, the <a href="https://drexel.edu/cci/current-students/doctoral-students/cci-doctoral-student-association/">Drexel CCI Doctoral Student Association (DSA)</a> held the First Annual Research Showcase, which invited students, faculty, and others in the college to present and witness ongoing research by any students or faculty that opted to present.
+On May 28, 2024, the <a href="https://drexel.edu/cci/">Drexel CCI</a> <a href="https://drexel.edu/cci/current-students/doctoral-students/cci-doctoral-student-association/">Doctoral Student Association (DSA)</a> held the First Annual Research Showcase, which invited students, faculty, and others in the college to present and witness ongoing research by any students or faculty that opted to present.

 I opted to present.